 The Pacific Seh Hotel Supply Co. began around 1919 as S. & G. Hotel Supply Co.
 924 6th Ave.
 The S and the G were Sol Solomon and Abraham Goodman.
 The 1925 New York City Directory listed not only S. & G. Hotel Supply (where Abraham Goodman was now sole proprietor), but also Pacific Hotel Supply Co. at 352 W. 14th St. At Pacific Hotel Supply the partners were Abraham Goodman and Edmund Silz.
 The 1933/34 New York City Directory listed Thomas A. Jobbagy as proprietor at Pacific Hotel Supply, 352 W. 14th St. Pacific Hotel Supply stayed in business at 352 W. 14th St. from 1925 to 1968.

-Meanwhile, Edward Seh opened his own hotel supply nearby at 401 W. 14th St. in 1948.
-This business relocated to 46 10th Ave. in 1952, and was listed in the Manhattan telephone directory here through 1959.
-In 1960, instead of Edward Seh, Edward Seh Jr. "meats" was listed at 55 Gansevoort St. Edward Seh Jr. moved to 428 W. 14th St. in 1962, and to 444 W. 14th St. in 1968, and it was this business that merged with Pacific Hotel Supply Co. to form Pacific Seh Hotel Supply in 1970.
+Meanwhile, Edward Seh in 1948 became the head of Gotham Hotel Supply nearby at 401 W. 14th St. Gotham Hotel Supply was owned by Wilson & Co., where Seh had worked since 1908, and from which he retired in 1959.
+According to Peter Samson, a grandson of Edward Seh, in an email dated 15 Feb.
+2018, "My grandfather had hoped that his son, Edward Seh, Jr., would take over as head of Gotham, but Wilson & Co. did not agree to that arrangement, and so instead Edward Seh Jr. opened his own business, in 1960 with his father's help."
+Edward Seh Jr. "meats" was listed at 55 Gansevoort St. in 1960.
+Edward Seh Jr. moved to 428 W. 14th St. in 1962, and to 444 W. 14th St. in 1968, and it was this business that merged with Pacific Hotel Supply Co. to form Pacific Seh Hotel Supply in 1970.

 As of 2004 Pacific Seh Hotel Supply was still listed in the telephone directory at 46 10th Ave., but the 2003 photo above seems to show the location abandoned.